 Wolfe obtained his Doctor of Philosophy in Higher Education Administration, Masters of Education in Adult Education, and a Bachelor of Arts in Psychology from Auburn University.
 He has also completed post-graduate education and training as a Peabody Fellow at Vanderbilt University, National Association for Diversity Officers in Higher Education (NADOHE) Standards of Professional Practice Institute, and Harvard Business School’s Young American Leaders Program.
 Wolfe is an active leader in the National Association of Diversity Officers in Higher Education, Association of Public & Land-Grant Universities (APLU), and the American Association of Blacks in Higher Education (AABHE).
 He is an AmeriCorps alum and an active member of Alpha Phi Alpha Fraternity, Incorporated.

 Kerrie Stewart, a Social Research Specialist in the Office of Diversity and Inclusion, received a B.S. from Xavier University in New Orleans and an M.A. in Sociology from UNC Charlotte.

 Alexandra received her B.A. in Anthropology and Classical Studies from UNC Greensboro.
-At UNC Charlotte, she is working towards her M.A. in Applied Anthropology, focusing on food insecurity, political economy, and power.
+At UNC Charlotte, she is working towards her M.A. in Applied Anthropology, focusing on food insecurity among University faculty.